The most valuable BMW

 The light alloy sheet metal body of the 328 Special roadster is yet unpainted and the car only has the driver side windscreen.
 Standing by the car are BMW materials specialist Hermann Beissbarth and test department chief Alfred Kempter.

 The first 328 Special roadster is now painted and a panel covers the passenger area.
 The photo shows testdriver Uli Richter testing the car in Munich.

-As the plan was to build several cars for the Brescia GP and time was scarse, it was decided that the second and third roadster bodies will be outsourced from Carrozzeria Touring in Milan, Italy.
+As the plan was to build several cars for the Brescia GP and time was scarse, it was decided that the rest of roadster bodies will be outsourced from Carrozzeria Touring in Milan, Italy.

 These Italian-bodied 328 Special roadsters didn't sport the "trouser creases" on the front and rear fenders that the original car did.
 The hero of this story - the first 328 Special roadster - was called as the "Bügelfalte" ("Trouser crease").

 In March 1940 a trip to Brescia was made to learn the conditions and to train for the race.
 Bügelfalte (IIA-52114, chassis 85032) is seen here with two separate windscreens.
 In the center is the future winner of the race, the white 328 coupé and on the right the silver 328 coupé designed by the aerodynamics engineer Wunibald Kamm.